cgebbe/demo_optimizer/README.tex.md

 - Root Mean Square Propagation (RMSProp)
 - Adaptive Moment Estimation (Adam)

- Please see my conclusions in the report below
+ Please see my conclusions in the report below.

 ### How to use